rockthejvm/rockthejvm-site/src/content/articles/functional-parallel-programming-with-scala-and-cats-effect/index.md

 ![Output of running `curl` on different organization](images/curl-different-organization.png)

-### 8.3 Start fetching contributors for each project in parallel and exhaust each iteratively
+### Start Fetching Contributors for Each Project in Parallel and Exhaust Each Iteratively

 Since we have all the repositories, now we can start fetching the contributors of each project in parallel.
 We must notice that the results for this one are also paginated, however, we don't know exactly how many contributors are out there for each project, it means that we're limited in parallelism here and we have to iteratively fetch "next contributors list" until it returns the less than 100 results, indicating that it's the last one.